Sprint quarterly results miss forecasts, shares fall 7 percent

-Sprint Corp, the fourth largest U.S. wireless carrier, reported lower-than-expected quarterly results on Tuesday as promotional price cuts drove customer gains but weighed on growth.
+Sprint Corp (S.N), the fourth largest U.S. wireless carrier, reported lower-than-expected quarterly results on Tuesday as promotional price cuts drove customer gains but weighed on growth.

 The company, in the middle of a turnaround plan, also said it now expects fiscal 2015 adjusted EBITDA at the lower end of its previous forecast of between $7.2 billion and $7.6 billion.